mortenson/moderation_notes/README.txt

-Moderation Notes
+Moderation Note
 ====================

 About this module
 -----------------
-Moderation Notes allows you to notate and review moderated Entities.
+The Moderation Note module allows you to notate and review moderated Entities.

 REQUIREMENTS
 ------------